Managing Concussions in Clinical Practice

 Each module of the program is individual accredited.
 The program is expected to take participants approximately 4-6 hours to complete, depending on their pace.
 Proof of participation statements become available once all module requirements are successfully completed.
 CCCEP File Number: 1066-2016-1883-I-P

 This continuing education program has been accredited by the Canadian Council on Continuing Education in Pharmacy (CCCEP) for a total of 4.5 CEUs.
 This Self-Learning program has been certified by the College of Family Physicians of Canada for up to 4.5 Mainpro+ credits.
 This activity has been approved by the Royal Australian College of General Practitioners QI&CPD Program.
 Please note that in order to successfully complete the full certificate program, you must complete and pass all module requirements.
 Participants who successfully complete all module requirements will receive a printable Program Certificate or Statement of Completion.

 Certificate of Completion: Never Expires

-Upon receipt of your registration you will receive the link and code to access the online modules.
+Upon receipt of your registration, you will receive the link and code to access the online modules.
 Complete the online modules as your schedule permits.
-Upon completion of the online modules, you can select any one of the following dates for in-person training in Edmonton to be held October 20, 2017.
+Upon completion of the online modules, register for the in-person training in Edmonton to be held October 20, 2017.

 In-person Workshop Location: